OpenHFT/Chronicle-Engine/docs/high-level.md

 ##  Detailed Specification

-#### Below is covered some of the point raised above in more detail
+##### Below is covered some of the points raised above in more detail

-When client initially connects to the server, it must exchange version numbers, see example below :
+When clients connect to the server, they should exchange version numbers, below show sample message of this exchange :

 --------------------------------------------
 client writes: